riak/riak.github.io/versioned_docs/version-2.0.5/learn/why-riak-kv.md

 sidebar_position: 0
 ---

 [apps replication properties]: ../developing/app-guide/replication-properties.md
 [Basho Bench]: ../using/performance/benchmarking.md
 [cluster ops strong consistency]: ../using/cluster-operations/strong-consistency.md
 [concept eventual consistency]: ../learn/concepts/eventual-consistency.md
 [convergent replicated data types]: http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf
 [Datomic]: http://www.datomic.com/overview.html
 [dev data types]: ../developing/data-types/index.md
 [glossary read rep]: ../learn/glossary.md#read-repair

 ## What is Riak?

-Riak is a distributed database designed to deliver maximum data availability by distributing data across multiple servers.
-As long as your Riak client can reach *one* Riak server, it should be able to write data.

-While Riak is typically known as an eventually consistent system, beginning with version 2.0 it can be used either as an eventually _or_ strongly consistent system, and these two approaches can be mixed and matched in a single cluster.
+While Riak is typically known as an eventually consistent system, beginning with version 2.0 it can be used either as an eventually *or* strongly consistent system, and these two approaches can be mixed and matched in a single cluster.